 Civics Academy

-Civics Academy is a nonpartisan initiative where employees increase crucial knowledge about U.S. history, civics, citizenship, and more through a voluntary, self-guided online course and experiential learning opportunities.
+Civics Academy is a nonpartisan initiative where employees simultaneously increase crucial knowledge about U.S. history, civics, and citizenship while strengthening critical workplace skills through an 8-week, self-guided, online course and experiential learning opportunities.

 1. Why Invest in Civics Education in the Workplace?

 The Problem: Our economic and political systems are intricately linked, and the prosperity of business depends on a stable, predictable political environment.
-70% of Americans today cannot pass a basic civic literacy test and only 25% feel “very confident” that they could explain how our government works.
+A widening gap between Americans perceived and actual civic knowledge threatens informed participation in our democracy and undermines community cohesion.
+While 58% of adults fail a basic civics test, and 86% fail a basic economics test, almost three quarters remain confident they could explain how the U.S. government works to someone from another country.

-The Role of Business: Americans view the workplace and local businesses as integral parts of their communities — trusted, safe places where people work and come together.
-75% of voters agree that businesses have a responsibility to protect our economic system and national environment.
-By prioritizing civics education, employers can foster greater civility, reduced polarization, and deeper engagement with the American way of life.
+The Role of Business: Americans view the workplace and local businesses as integral parts of their communities.
+They express remarkable trust in business – 92% view small businesses favorably, and 79% believe business plays an important role in sustaining democracy.
+This positions employers as critical partners in rebuilding civic confidence and national unity.
+By prioritizing civics education, employers can foster greater civility, reduce polarization, and deepen engagement with the American way of life.

 3. The Online Course